E-bike: Batteries

-E-bikes use rechargeable batteries in addition to electric motors and some form of control.
-Battery systems in use include sealed lead–acid (SLA), nickel–cadmium (NiCad), nickel–metal hydride (NiMH) or lithium-ion polymer (Li-ion).
-Batteries vary according to the voltage, total charge capacity (amp hours), weight, the number of charging cycles before performance degrades, and ability to handle over-voltage charging conditions.
-The energy costs of operating e-bikes are small, but there can be considerable battery replacement costs in particular in the case of premature failure.
+E-bikes use rechargeable batteries in addition to electric motors and some form of controller to deliver the power to the motor.
+Most e-bikes now use lithium-ion polymer (Li-ion) batteries but systems using sealed lead–acid (SLA), nickel–cadmium (NiCad), and nickel–metal hydride (NiMH) exist as well.
+Batteries vary according to the voltage, total charge capacity (amp hours), weight, number of charging cycles before performance degrades, and ability to handle over-voltage charging conditions.
+The energy costs of operating e-bikes are very small compared to the fuel or electricity costs of cars, but the cost of the battery is a significant portion of the cost of the bike so reliability of the battery and charger is important to keep ownership costs down.
 The lifespan of a battery pack varies depending on the type of usage including charging temperature.
 Room-temperature charging and shallow discharge/recharge cycles help extend the overall battery life.
-In the case of the most-used Li-ion batteries, there is no memory effect and thus no penalty in shallow charge cycles apart from the reduced range per charge.
+In the case of the most-used Li-ion batteries, there is no memory effect and thus no penalty for only charging partially.

-Range is a key consideration with e-bikes, and is affected by factors such as motor efficiency, battery capacity, efficiency of the driving electronics, aerodynamics, hills and weight of the bike and rider.
-Some manufacturers, such as the Canadian BionX or American Vintage Electric Bikes, have the option of using regenerative braking, the motor acts as a generator to slow the bike down prior to the brake pads engaging.
-This is useful for extending the range and the life of brake pads and wheel rims.
-There are also experiments using fuel cells. e.g. the PHB.